GeorgeBethel/ros_vision/README.md

 ```
 ## Topics

-the **/camera/image/detections** is the detection result topic while the **/camera/image/faces** is the raw image topic
+the **/camera/image/detections** is the detection result topic while the **/camera/image/raw** is the raw image topic. **/camera/image/faces** is the image topic to get the face detection displayed. **/camera/image/hsv** displays the hsv values realtime
 ```
-/camera/image/detections
+- /camera/image/detections
-/camera/image/faces
+- /camera/image/faces
+- /camera/image/hsv
+- /camera/image/raw
 ```

 # config file